Overview

 It is also possible to easily download and run your own DeepHub instance on your personal macOS, Windows, or Linux computer.
 The Running the DeepHub Locally chapter covers this in detail.

-If you are already familiar with Docker and Git, you can skip this step.
+If you are familiar with Docker and Git, you can skip this step.
 Simply clone and run the deephub-basic-setup repository and enjoy!
+For a comprehensive overview, refer to our Getting Started with the DeepHub video.

 The Basic Entities and Mechanisms of the DeepHub®

-Zones and location providers represent the low-level hardware and infrastructure associated with physical location tracking technologies.
+Zones and location providers represent the software abstraction of low-level hardware and infrastructure associated with physical location tracking technologies.

-Trackables and fences represent the high-level entities that are typical in applications that consume assets and their locations.
+Trackables and fences represent the high-level entities that are used in applications that consume assets and their locations.
 These applications may include asset management, traffic management, warehouse management, shopfloor management, ERP, or MES.

 Let's explore the low-level entities in a bit more detail.